vende11s/Dupnix-3/commands.md

 #### WriteToClipboard <text>
 * Puts some text to clipboard
 #### Press <text>
-* Writes on clipboard some text
+* Works like BadUsb's STRING, just writes some text like it was user clicking keyboard
 example:
 `<ID> Press JDJD`
 #### Hotkey <hotkey>